-Reanne MacKenzie is developing a broad practice as sole and junior counsel across the full range of Chambers’ specialisms including commercial litigation, group litigation, property, environmental and EU law.
-She gained wide experience of high value commercial litigation and arbitration during pupillage and has experience of acting for the Government, including being instructed in the Cyprus Colonial Group Litigation.
-Reanne graduated from Emmanuel College, Cambridge with a First in History.
-She was awarded a distinction on the GDL and an outstanding on the BPTC, both from City University Law School.
+Reanne MacKenzie is developing a broad practice as sole and junior counsel across a range of Chambers’ specialisms including commercial litigation, group actions, property, employment and financial services, including consumer credit.
+She has gained wide experience of high value commercial litigation and arbitration, including acting for the successful claimant group in the Post Office Group Litigation.

 Expertise